“Always be prepared to give an answer for the hope that you have. But do so with gentleness and respect”

 “Why would I care?”

 “You know…” he hesitated once again, as if he wanted to say, “Because you write books on alcohol abuse.”

 “Mike, why would I want to stop you from enjoying a couple beers?”
 He looked at me strangely as he sat the beer back down after taking a sip.
 I continued, “If I was allergic to shellfish, do you think I should get upset with you for enjoying a nice bowl of shrimp fettuccine?”

 “So why should I get upset with you for drinking beer?”

 “Ah, okay.
 I see what you’re saying.”

 “Truth be told, in Jesus’ first recorded miracle, He created alcohol.
 So obviously alcohol is not the problem.
-It’s the person who turns alcohol into an idol in their lives by replacing their dependance on Christ with alcohol.”
+It’s the person’s thinking who turns alcohol into an obsession.”

 By the look on his face, I could see the cogs start to pick up steam in his head.